-Future Care’s First Response Contact Center is designed to respond swiftly to medical emergencies onboard ship.
-Ship’s Masters and the vessel’s land-based personnel enrolled in our Caring for the Crew® program are tutored in our emergency response procedures and instructed to contact us immediately after the occurrence of an emergency medical incident.
+Future Care’s First Response Contact Center is designed to respond swiftly to medical emergencies onboard the ship.
+Ship’s Masters and the vessel’s land-based personnel enrolled in our Caring for the Crew® program are trained in our emergency response procedures and instructed to contact us immediately after the occurrence of an emergency medical incident.
 Our First Response team works closely with our Physician Advisors to provide remote emergency diagnosis and treatment recommendations onboard ship.
-Once the seafarer is brought ashore we work with the crewman, his family, treatment providers, the shipowner, port agents, P&I Club and their correspondents, as instructed, to manage the quality, timeliness and cost of medical treatment through to a return to fit for duty status or maximum medical cure.
+Once the seafarer is brought ashore we work with the crewmember, his or her family, treatment providers, the shipowner, port agents, P&I Club and their correspondents, as instructed, to manage the quality, timeliness and cost of medical treatment through to a return to fit for duty status or maximum medical cure.

 Routine Healthcare Services

 Future Care’s First Response Contact Center is also designed to address requests for routine medical and dental treatment.
 When an examination or treatment ashore is necessary, our First Responders will steer appropriate care within our global network, pre-certifying care and cost.
-Detailed instructions will be provided to the local agent and receiving medical provider regarding transportation, medical documentation and payment procedures, ensuring a smooth and uninterrupted process to facilitate the seafarer’s examination within the vessel’s itinerary.
+Detailed instructions will be provided to the local agent and the receiving medical provider regarding transportation, medical documentation and payment procedures, ensuring a smooth and uninterrupted process to facilitate the seafarer’s examination within the vessel’s itinerary.

-If the crewmember is examined and released Fit For Duty, Future Care will collect all medical documentation and provide a closing report which will document the incident from its onset to closure.
+If the crewmember is examined and released Fit For Duty, Future Care will collect all medical documentation and provide a closing report, which will document the incident, from its onset to closure.

 Physician Advisory Services, Including Tele-Medicine at Sea

 Future Care’s Physician Advisory Service is designed to respond to the specialized circumstances encountered in providing remote medical treatment to the injured or ill seafarer.
-Our 24 hour 7 day a week Contact Center provides continuous and immediate accesses to our world-wide network of medically-trained first responders, physicians, nurses, and other medical professionals.
+Our 24 hours, 7 days a week Contact Center provides continuous and immediate access to our world-wide network of medically-trained first responders, physicians, nurses, and other medical professionals.
 Future Care’s telemedical program is based on the Company’s 30 plus years’ experience in managed health care, and almost 20 years in formulating medical management protocols specifically designed for the maritime community’s exceptional needs.
 It is aimed to provide physician diagnosis and treatment recommendations while at sea, as quickly as needed.
 The immediacy of shipboard remote treatment is invaluable in mitigating illness, treating injury and reducing shore-side treatment, unscheduled repatriation or emergency evacuation.